Plan B (2021 film): Production

 In September 2020, it was announced Natalie Morales would direct the film, from a screenplay by Prathi Srinivasan and Joshua Levy, with LD Entertainment and American High set to produce, and Hulu to distribute.
 In October 2020, Victoria Moroles and Kuhoo Verma joined the cast of the film.

 Principal photography began on September 30, 2020, and concluded on November 10, 2020, in Syracuse, New York.

 Release

 It was released on May 28, 2021, by Hulu.
-Internationally, the film was released via Star content hub on Disney+, on Star+ in Latín America, and on Disney+ Hotstar in India and Southeast Asia.
+Internationally, the film was released via Star content hub on Disney+, on Star+ in Latin America, and on Disney+ Hotstar in India and Southeast Asia.

 Reception

 Critical response

 Plan B holds a 96% approval rating on review aggregator website Rotten Tomatoes, based on 53 reviews, with a weighted average of 7.3/10.
 The site's consensus reads, "Plan B doesn't overplay its timely message -- and it doesn't have to, thanks to a sharp, funny script and the sparkling chemistry between its charming stars".
 On Metacritic, the film holds a rating of 74 out of 100, based on 16 critics, indicating "generally favorable reviews".